dark-lime-0/hashtool/README.md

 Ensure that files or text haven't been tampered with using cryptographic hash functions.

 #### Hash Length:
-Quickly determine the length of hash values .
+Quickly determine the length of hash values.

 #### Hash Type:
 Identify the hash algorithm used in a given hash value.
-Supports a variety of hash algorithms, including MD5, SHA-1, SHA-224, SHA-256 .
+Supports a variety of hash algorithms, including MD5, SHA-1, SHA-224, SHA-256.

 #### Text Encryption:
 Securely encrypt sensitive text using advanced encryption algorithms.